 - Mix water and vinegar.
 In a large bowl, cream shortening and sugar until light and fluffy.
 Beat in molasses.
 In another bowl, whisk flour, cinnamon, ginger, baking soda, salt and cloves; add to creamed mixture alternately with water mixture, beating well after each addition.

 - Divide dough into six portions.
-Shape each into a disk; wrap in plastic wrap.
+Shape each into a disk; wrap in plastic.
 Refrigerate 2 hours or until firm enough to roll.

 - Preheat oven to 350°.
 On a lightly floured surface, roll each portion of dough to 1/4-in. thickness.
 Cut dough with assorted holiday cookie cutters.
 Place 2 in. apart on ungreased baking sheets.
 Bake 10-12 minutes or until set.
 Cool on pans 1 minute.
 Remove to wire racks to cool completely.